Do cops know if a car has insurance? (2024 Answers)

 • Used as mobile devices, such as ones used by on-street cops

-While this technology is the center of the debate, ALPR devices have nevertheless helped police identify and penalize uninsured motorists.
+Although this technology is a topic of debate, ALPR devices have proven effective in helping police detect and penalize drivers lacking uninsured motorist coverage.

-Is Information Always Accurate When Cops Scan a License Plate?
+Accuracy of Information When Cops Scan a License Plate

 ALPR technology has been around for decades.
 Similar to other advanced technology, such as cell phones, ALPRs started off producing somewhat dicey results.
 However, as technology has improved, these scanners have become more powerful and accurate.